Meet Our Team

 Throughout my life I've always had a special place in my heart for inclusion.
 Even in high school I was involved in a program that paired students together from regular education and special education, that allowed us to spend part of our days together to help both with facilitating friendships along with helping navigate the day to day challenges of being a student with special needs.
 I've always enjoyed working with children, and sought opportunities to develop my skills relating and engaging them by babysitting and being a camp counselor for more than 10 years.

-Stephanie graduated from Southern Connecticut State University in 2011 with a Bachelors Degree in Social Work.
-After beginning her career as a social worker, Stephanie realized that her true calling was in occupational therapy and decided to return to school.
-She graduated from Mercy College in 2017 with her occupational therapy assistant degree.
-For over a decade, Stephanie has worked closely with the Greenwich Special Olympics, specifically the ice skating and swimming programs.
-Stephanie lives in Trumbull with her husband and when not working or volunteering with the Special Olympics, Stephanie can be found outdoors enjoying her favorite hobby, running!
+I graduated from Southern Connecticut State University in 2011 with a Bachelors Degree in Social Work, but shortly after beginning my career as a Social Worker, I realized that my true calling was in occupational therapy and I decided to return to school to further my studies toward a career in OT.
+I graduated from Mercy College in 2017 with my Occupational Therapy Assistant degree and my career in pediatric occupational therapy began.
+For over a decade, I have worked closely with the Greenwich Special Olympics, specifically the ice skating and swimming programs where I have the opportunity to watch and assist children and adults in achieving their dreams".
+I live in Trumbull with my husband and beautiful daughter and when not working or volunteering with the Special Olympics, I can be found outdoors enjoying my favorite hobby, running!

-I've feel lucky to have become a part of this amazing team of child development specialists.
+I've feel lucky to have become a part of this amazing team of pediatric developmental specialists.
 I look forward to working with each child, and the satisfaction of helping them achieve every task they set for themselves.

-I graduated from Quinnipiac University with a Masters Degree in Occupational Therapy.
-I have been working with individuals with special needs for over 19 years, 11 of them as an OT.
-During my career I have worked in a variety of settings including both public and private school as well as in pediatric outpatient clinics.
-I have also dedicated time to educating occupational therapy students as part of their fieldwork experience for many years for colleges and universities across New England.
-I specialize in supporting individuals with sensory processing difficulties and I am passionate about working to help others live happy, independent and fulfilling lives.
+I graduated from Quinnipiac University with a Masters Degree in Occupational Therapy in 2009 and immediately began my career as a Pediatric Clinician.
+My passion for working with individuals with special needs began when I was in high school and lead me to where I am today.
+Throughout my tenure, I have worked in a variety of settings including both public and private schools as well as in pediatric outpatient clinics throughout Connecticut.
+In addition to my role as a clinician, I have also enjoyed having the opportunity to educate Occupational Therapy Students as part of their fieldwork experience for many years for Colleges and Universities across New England.
+I specialize in supporting individuals with sensory processing difficulties and I have advanced expertise in the area of feeding and oral motor therapy interventions.
+I am passionate about working with children and their families to help all of my patients live happy, independent and fulfilling lives.

 I began my journey in health, wellness and pediatrics in 2002 as a certified personal trainer with The National Academy of Sports Medicine.
 During the year 2007 I began teaching children, starting as early as 4-months up to 12-years old.
 I worked building not only their gross and fine motor skills, but their social-emotional and play-skills.
 I used creative gymnastic activities in an educational environment to help foster self-confidence through play.
 I understand the connection between the body and the brain.
 By providing fun and engaging movement activities, I help children develop a better sense of their body as well as proper emotional, cognitive and social development.